 Businessman found dead with bullet injuries

-A 48-year-old businessman was found shot dead in western Maharashtra's Satara district, a police official said on Sunday.
-Chandan Shevani, the deceased, was a resident of the Cantonment area here.
+A 48-year-old man from the city was found shot dead in western Maharashtra's Satara district on Sunday with a note left near the body suggesting that he was killed for not paying ransom, the police said.
+Chandan Shevani, the deceased, was a resident of the Cantonment area here and ran a footwear shop.

-His body was found at a village near Lonand town in Satara district with a bullet wound in the chest and another in the back of head, a local police official said.
-"It seems he was killed somewhere else and the body was dumped here," he said.
+After returning from the shop on Saturday evening he left again but did not return, his family told police.
+His body was found at a village near Lonand town in Satara district with a bullet wound in the chest and another in the back of his head, a local police official said.

-A `missing person' complaint about Shevani had been registered at Bundgarden police station in Pune city by his family members, he said.
-"Further investigation is on," said the officer..
+A handwritten note found near the body said that as he did not pay Rs 2 crore as demanded, he was killed on the directions of the "Bhai".
+But a police official said here that the note could have been planted to mislead the investigators into treating it as a case of kidnapping.
+The police were probing the case from all angles, he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)